TL;DR

 Web research for domains you don't know

 Building a Stripe integration and not sure about the latest webhook patterns?
 Setting up an AI pipeline and don't know the current best practices?
 Tekk searches the web during planning and folds that knowledge into your spec.
+When your product is early-stage and you need a product requirements document before diving into feature specs, the ai prd generator covers that step.
 The learning curve compresses from days to minutes.

 What Tekk doesn't do (yet)